Bennebotix/Void-Bot/README.md

   10 /* maxumim depth for the bot to search, this get pretty bi pretty fast */ );

-// To make a move, run "bot.play()"
+// To make a move, run "bot.move()"
 ```